 The aim here is to figure out how clients are perceiving your current pricing plan.
 How is your business working under the current pricing?

-Do you get any kind of objection to your current pricing plan?
+Do you have any kind of objection to your current pricing plan?

 Are your clients satisfied with your current pricing?